guitarbeat/Personal-Website/memory-bank/activeContext.md

 - Consolidated duplicate mixins to shared styles
 - Moved keyframes to shared styles
 - Completed comprehensive audit of all SASS variables
+- Created new `_tokens.scss` file as the single source of truth for all design tokens
+- Created new `_css-variables.scss` file to generate CSS custom properties from tokens
+- Updated core SASS files to use tokens
+- Updated theme files to use tokens
+- Enhanced shared styles with token-based mixins

 ### In Progress
+- Updating remaining component styles to use tokens
+- Testing the new token system
 - Standardizing CSS variable usage
 - Implementing consistent theme handling
 - Refactoring remaining component styles
 - Improving mobile responsiveness
 - Optimizing animations
-- Implementing design token system based on audit findings

 ### Not Started
-- Creating a comprehensive spacing system
+- Creating a comprehensive spacing system (Phase 2)
-- Developing a typography system with clear roles
+- Developing a typography system with clear roles (Phase 2)
-- Unifying the breakpoint system
-- Standardizing transitions and animations
-- Creating a comprehensive shadow system
+- Implementing a shadow system with consistent elevations (Phase 2)
+- Updating all components to use the standardized variables (Phase 3)
+- Creating documentation for the new variable system (Phase 3)
-- Implementing linting rules to enforce variable usage
+- Implementing linting rules to enforce usage of variables (Phase 3)